erik1066/fdns-ms-dotnet-object/docs/README.md

 ### Configuring the service with an OAuth2 provider

-The FDNS Object microservice can be configured to one of three authorization modes:
+The Object microservice can be configured to one of three authorization modes:

 1. No authorization
 1. JavaScript Web Tokens (also known as JWTs)